Wesztman/mkdocs-azure-pipelines/README.md

 #:::parameters-start:::
 parameters:
   - name: python_version # The version of Python to use.
     type: string
   - name: encouraging_message # The message to output.
     type: string
-  default: 'You look great today!'
+    default: "You look great today!"
 #:::parameters-end:::

 #:::code-start:::